Incredible innovations that are changing travel as we know it

 The future of travel

 The world of travel is in constant flux, with advancements in aviation, hotels and more changing the way we explore this planet.
-From energy-positive hotels to Stockholm's proposed 'flying' electric ferries, these are the other cool travel innovations we can't wait to try.
+In the last few years we've seen huge strides being made in the travel tech sphere.
+See AI-powered trip planning, for one thing – but there's a lot more to look forward to.
+From energy-positive hotels and space tourism to Stockholm's proposed 'flying' electric ferries, these are the cool innovations we can't wait to try.

 A new supersonic jet